contour-terminal/contour/docs/configuration/advanced/renderer.md

 Enables/disables the use of direct-mapped texture atlas tiles for the most often used ones (US-ASCII, cursor shapes, underline styles)

-You most likely do not wnat to touch this and leave it enabled.
+You most likely do not want to touch this and leave it enabled.

 Default: true